synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 2. If you previously pulled Software Risk Manager Docker images from the Synopsys Docker registry or you copied Docker images from Docker Hub to your private Docker registry, refer to the [registry deployment script](deploy/registry.md) to re-pull/push required Docker images.

-3. Re-run the Helm Prep Script
+3. Rerun the Helm Prep Script
    ```
    $ cd /path/to/srm-k8s-work-dir # the directory you entered into the Helm Prep Wizard - see your config.json's workDir field
    $ pwsh ./run-helm-prep.ps1